ticky/dotfiles/readme.md

 * 2 line prompt for readability
 * support for OS X, Linux and Cygwin (and exposes `$UNAME` environment variable containing a lower-case platform name)
 * built-in compatibility with both GNU and BSD core utilities
+* `zsh` keyboard input map with sensible key combinations for iTerm 2, and hybrid global/local history (thanks to [Eevee](https://github.com/eevee/rc) for that tip)
 * useful aliases for git and more
 * support for the [hub](https://github.com/defunkt/hub) git extension
 * useful user-level `.gitignore`
 * stops `play` from spawning a useless dock icon and stealing focus for no reason
+* gives `ant` enough RAM to complete the simplest of tasks
+* makes `less` output some handy information
 * imports `rvm` by default
 * sensible `screen` setup - no startup message, real bells and your user shell
 * support for `tmux` (very basic for now, on all platforms but Cygwin)